These three important elements of your job search are similar, yet different.

 Create your list of skills, and determine which are most valuable to your future employers.
 If you are having trouble identifying these skills, you could look at the skills and expertise listed on LinkedIn, and review job postings for jobs you want.

-For example, in accounting, technical skills may include: month-end and year-end reports, bank reconciliation, general ledger, fixed assets, trial balance.
+For example, in accounting, technical skills may include: month-end and year-end reports, bank reconciliation, general ledger, fixed assets, and trial balance.

 What industries have you worked in?
 Create a list of all the industries you feel knowledgeable about.